suleymanbdn/hesap-defterim/README.md

 ---

 <p align="center">
-  Made with ❤️ and Flutter
+  Made with ❤️ by SuBuSoft
 </p>